-HAZARD TO PROTECT YOURSELF PINCH POINTS There are gears and exposed moving parts on machinery.
-2 Use LOCK-OUT procedures when performing maintenance or conducting any work within 12" of an exposed pinch point.
+ELECTRICAL HAZARD PINCH POINTS HIGH SOUND LEVELS FOOT INJURY 4 !
+Do not attempt to service electrical wires.
+Use LOCK-OUT procedures when performing maintenance or conducting any work within 12" of an exposed pinch point.
 NEVER put your hands or feet near an exposed pinch point or gears!
-ELECTRICAL HAZARD 4 Ensure all cords, wires, switches, and plugs are in good condition.
-HIGH SOUND LEVELS Sound levels exceed 85 dB HEARING PROTECTION is required when working in designated areas.
-FOOT INJURY Approved protective footwear is needed when there is the risk of foot injury due to slipping, uneven terrain, abrasion, crushing potential, temperature extremes, corrosive substances, puncture hazards, electrical shock and any other recognizable hazard COMPRESSED GASES Do not drop keep near heat FIRE Due to flammable liquids, gases or combustible dusts Maintain a clean work space.
-Complete hot works permit where required.
+HEARING PROTECTION is required when working in designated.Required when Sound levels exceed 85 dB areas.
+Approved protective footwear is required when there is the risk of foot injury due to slipping, uneven terrain, abrasion, crushing potential, temperature extremes, corrosive substances, puncture hazards, electrical shock and any other recognizable hazard.